People are key to our success. We aim to develop careers by promoting talented individuals to positions of leadership.

 Core compensation packages at Capco comprise three elements: base salary, discretionary performance bonus and discretionary share awards.
 We regularly benchmark our approach to reward to ensure that we are appropriately competitive in the market.

 Awards are made annually and take into account performance during the year.

 All Capco employees are eligible to receive share awards so that everyone can participate in the success of the Company.
 These awards have a three-year performance period and are subject to corporate performance conditions.

 We believe that every person in the Company has a part to play in generating value and we understand fully the benefits of a diverse workforce.
 Diversity is considered when making appointments at all levels.

 We support a number of initiatives which aim to increase diversity within the property industry, including being a signatory to the RICS Inclusive Employer Quality Mark, a member of the Employers’ Network for Equality and Inclusion (“ENEI”), a member of Real Estate Balance, a sponsor of the Reading Real Estate Foundation and a supporter of the Pathways to Property work experience programme.
 Capco is a corporate member of the British Property Federation (“BPF”) and supports the BPF Futures programme.
 In addition, Capco is a member of the BPF Diversity and Inclusion Champions network.
 A number of employees are involved with the Urban Land Institute (“ULI”) and the ULI Next and Young Leaders Programmes.
-We have a policy to promote equality in relation to race, religion, gender, age, sexual orientation, disability and nationality amongst our employees.
+We have a policy to promote equality in relation to race, religion, gender, age, sexual orientation, disability and nationality amongst our employees and an anti-harassment and bullying policy.

-Capco has adopted a Corporate Responsibility policy and a supply chain policy which reflect a responsible approach to human rights.
+Capco has adopted an ESC policy and a supply chain policy which reflect a responsible approach to human rights.
 Both policies are available here.